-So, if you want to be on top of your bill, enforce this method.
+So, if you want to be on top of your bill and obtain a desirable outcome, enforce this method.
 It forces you to check all your spending habits.
 Putting your savings and needs ahead of your wants keeps you on the financial track.
 There’s no need to worry about not meeting your savings goals before your next paycheck.

 Budgeting in reverse makes investing and savings your top-most priority.
 But not to the point of sacrificing your basic needs.